- Reference Number: HEY-026/2018

 - Abdominal drains (Robinson’s drains) are inserted through the abdominal (tummy) wall.
 It helps you to heal by draining fluid away from the area of the operation.
 These stay in for a few days.

-- A feeding tube (jejunostomy tube) is inserted into your small bowel at the time of surgery to allow feeding directly into the bowel.
+- A feeding tube (jejunostomy tube) may be inserted into your small bowel at the time of surgery to allow feeding directly into the bowel.
 This is to allow the join between your remaining oesophagus and stomach tube to heal.
 This can be in place for up to 7 days.

-- You will not be allowed to eat or drink anything for these 7 days.
-You will then have a special x-ray called a gastrograffin swallow.
+- You will not be allowed to eat or drink anything for a few days.
+You may then have a special X-ray called a gastrograffin swallow.
 This is to check that the join is healing.
 The x-ray involves drinking a clear liquid.
-If the x-ray shows that the join has healed, then the naso-gastric tube will be removed, and you will be able so start drinking by mouth.
+If the X-ray shows that the join has healed, then the naso-gastric tube will be removed, and you will be able so start drinking by mouth.
 Over a period of 48 hours you will continue to increase your intake by mouth to include food.
 During this period, most of the drains and tubes will have been removed.
-If, however, the x-ray shows the join has not yet healed, then you will remain nil by mouth for a longer period of time and the test will be repeated.
+If, however, the X-ray shows the join has not yet healed, then you will remain nil by mouth for a longer period of time and the test will be repeated.

 - An epidural may be inserted through your back for pain relief to be delivered.

-- A PCAS (patient controlled analgesic system) may be used to give you strong painkillers either through your epidural or intravenous drip.
+- A PCAS (patient controlled analgesic system) may be used to give you strong pain relief medication either through your epidural or intravenous drip.

 - You may wake to find flotron boots around your lower legs.
 These pump up and down to encourage blood flow and prevent blood clots forming in the legs.

-- Open surgery is performed and then there may be a large cut down the middle of the abdomen, and another either on your chest, or above the collar bone.
+- If open surgery is performed and then there may be a large cut down the middle of the abdomen, and another either on your chest, or above the collar bone.
 Types of skin closure vary, this will be discussed further with you.